Analyzing Differentiable Fuzzy Logic Operators: Aggregation

-\end{deff} The `error' here the is difference between the predicted value $x_i$ and the `ground truth' value, 1.
+\end{deff} The `error' here the is difference between the predicted value $x_i$ and the `ground truth' value, a truth value of 1.
 This function has the following derivative:

-When $p>1$, this derivative is largest for the inputs that are smallest, which can speed up the optimization by being sensitive to outliers.
+When $p>1$, this derivative is greatest for the inputs that are lowest, which can speed up the optimization by being sensitive to outliers.
 For $p < 1$, the opposite is true.
 A special case is $p=1$:

 having the simple derivative $\frac{\partial A_{MAE}(x_1, ..., x_n)}{\partial x_i} = \frac{1}{n}$.
 This measure is equal to 1 minus the \textit{mean absolute error (MAE}) and is associated with the \luk\ t-norm.
 Another special case is $p=2$: